The Mother-in-law’s tongue is an easy to care for evergreen perennial belonging to genus Sansevieria and family Asparagaceae.

 Owing to its dark green leaves with yellow, white, or gray stripes, this plant has an appearance making it stand out among common house plants such as the jade plant, peace lily, arrowhead, and weeping fig.

-The snake plant is an ornamental indoor plant which adds to the greenery of the contemporary interiors of modern-day houses and as an added bonus it cleans the toxins from the air we breathe.
+The Mother-in-law’s tongue plant is an ornamental indoor plant that adds to the greenery of the contemporary interiors of modern-day houses and as an added bonus it cleans the toxins from the air we breathe.